-Lakshmi Vilas Bank Moratorium + Merger with DBIL – Are FD Holders or Shareholders are Safe now?
+Lakshmi Vilas Bank Moratorium + Merger with DBIL – Are Fixed Deposit Holders and Shareholders safe?

 It was a story of rise and fall.
 Lakshmi Vilas Bank has been in trouble in the last few quarters as it was incurring losses.
 A couple of days back, RBI has imposed moratorium where deposit holders withdrawal limit was capped to Rs 25,000 per month.
 Soon after this, RBI has given draft approval for merger of Lakshmi Vilas Bank with DBIL (Subsidiary of DBS Bank, Singapore) now.
 There were dramatic events that are taking place now.
 If you are the shareholder of Lakshmi Vilas Bank, you might think whether you would get benefitted with this DBS merger.
 If you are FD investor, should you really worry about all these incidents happening now?